-- Administrative Position is staffed by the Division Dean - Classified Staff from 2013-2014 included the Division Assistant.
-Instructional Aide and the Athletic Trainer who is on an 11 month contract.
+- Administrative Position is staffed by the Division Dean - Classified Staff from 2013-2014 included the Division Assistant, Instructional Aide and the Athletic Trainer who is on an 11 month contract.
 The Athletic Training position became permanent as a 12 month position starting July 1, 2013.
 In 2013-14 and 2014-15, our Instructional Aide position was filled on a substitute basis.
 A permanent replacement was hired in 2015-2016.
 We requested and received a .48 -10 month position starting July 19, 2016 as an Assistant Athletic Trainer.
-In 2020-21, we see the additional training position becoming full-time for 10 months (.83 position) - A classified Instructional Aide II was assigned to the APE program effective July 1, 2012 (.11 FTE).
+In 2020-21, we see the additional training position becoming full-time for 10 months (.83 position)

+- A classified Instructional Aide II was assigned to the APE program effective July 1, 2012 (.11 FTE).
 The incumbent resigned in Spring 2017.
 We'll be filling on a short-term, non-permanent, basis. - We are requesting a 1.0 Program Services Coordinator for 2019-20 to work in the Athletics Program who will be responsible for: SLO Assessment, Completing reports and documentation related to Title V, IX, State, Federal and CCCAA regulations; Organizing, Facilitating and Supervising operations at athletic events (approximately 80 per year); Facilities scheduling including all rentals; External Relations including but not limited to web site management; publicity, promotion, outreach and recruiting; Purchasing and inventory of all athletics equipment and supplies.
 We anticipate this position being filled starting July 1, 2019. - We have no confidential staff and do not anticipate needing any at this time. - Hourly staff consists of stipends paid to assistant coaches and dance production assistants.
 A budget was approved for \$75,500 for these expenses but has to be requested each year out of one time funding.
 Increased funding was required to comply with Affordable Care Act requirements.
 This needs to be set into the continuing budget - Student workers come from financial aid and serve in our APE program and other areas.
 We also use students to work at games.
-We would seek increases in these funds on a yearly basis to accommodate program needs. - FTE per semester for instruction is around 12.5 per semester.
-If you count summer we are about 29 FTE.
-We anticipate that our FTEF will drop to about 28 due to reductions in enrollment over the next several years.
+We would seek increases in these funds on a yearly basis to accommodate program needs. - FTE per semester for instruction is around 1225 per semester.
+If you count summer we are about 28 FTE.
+We anticipate that our FTEF will drop to about 27 due to reductions in enrollment over the next several years.
 Currently, we have seven FTE that are full time.
-We would anticipate that one of the seven, Mike Fitzgerald, will retire in the next several years.
-If trends continue with decreased enrollments, we may not need to replace that position full-time.
-Instead, we would try and leverage the PSC position as an opportunity to fill that need and hire someone who would coach one of our intercollegiate sports that are currently coached by a part-time faculty (volleyball, women's basketball and wrestling).
+We would anticipate that one of the seven, Mike Fitzgerald, will retire in the next year.

-🔳 Classified Hiring Priorities Request and process DUE JAN.
-26 2018 KAD 12 18 17.pdf
+Classified Hiring Priorities Request and process DUE Dec.
+7 2018_KAD_11_15_18.pdf